LukeCarrier/moodle-ubiquitous/_docs/roles/app/saml.md

 ### Requirements

 To fully function and be able to store the browser sessions, the IDP proxy requires a data store to save the data.
-The `redis-base` role provides a master / slave setup to save the sessions.
+The `redis` role provides a master / slave setup to save the sessions.

 ## Identity Provider